Print

 1 large egg, room temperature

-Optional add-ins ½ cup peppermint bark pieces, white chocolate or chocolate chips
+Optional add-ins 1/2 cup chopped peppermint bark, white chocolate chips, or chocolate chips

 Instructions